Skip to content

 • Can be broadcasted and caught within a running process.

-• Can't be used to start a process or workflow rule.
+• Cannot be used to start a process or a workflow rule.

-Note: Signal Intermediate Events can catch and throw regular signals (in BPM process).
+Signal Intermediate Events can catch and throw only regular signals (in BPM process).

 Built-in signals

-Note: Parts in upper case (ENTITY_TYPE, ID, LINK_NAME, etc.) must be replaced by corresponding values.
-E.g. when an account with ID = aabbcc is updated, a signal update.Account.aabbcc is broadcasted.
+Signal name parts written in the upper case (e.g. ENTITY_TYPE, ID, LINK_NAME) must be replaced with corresponding values.
+E.g. when an Account with an ID abc01 is updated, a signal update.Account.abc01 is broadcasted.
+See the naming clarification below.

 Default